 In the past, you were betrayed by someone (or several someones), and it was devastating.

-You've shut down that part of you that longs to have a deep, intimate connection.
+You’ve shut down the part of you that longs to have a deep, intimate connection.

 Maybe it was a past lover.
 Maybe it was a friend.
 Or God forbid, it may have happened with both.